Tokyo-Metro-Gov/covid19/.github/CODE_OF_CONDUCT_EN.md

 ## User perspective

-* We will put importance on UX (User Experience) in order to make information easy to understand.
+* We will treat UX (User Experience) as a vital component, in order to make information easy to understand.
-* We will make decisions using evidence based on numerical analysis, such as access analysis, search keyword analysis, and SNS analysis.
+* We will make decisions using evidence from statistical analysis, such as access analysis, search keyword analysis, and social media analysis.

 ## No one left behind